AtkinEngineering/interfaceNode/README.md

 Alongside the bridge itself, interfaceNode runs several independent network services:

 - **Web configuration UI** - JSON `/config` API, configuration mode only
-- **WebSocket bridge** (`/ws`) - a dedicated server, separate from the config UI, always available during normal bridge operation.
-DyNet 1/DyNet 2 frames can each be independently filtered from WebSocket delivery
+- **WebSocket bridge** (`ws://<device>:8080/ws`) - a dedicated server, separate from the config UI, available during normal bridge operation.
+DyNet 1 and DyNet 2 frames can be filtered by type and by opcode before delivery to WebSocket clients
 - **System log** (`/systemlog.html`) - configuration mode only
 - **DyNet discovery beacon** - UDP responder on port 9998, independent of the bridge
-- **mDNS** - device reachable by hostname on the local network
+- **mDNS** - device reachable by hostname on the local network; advertises the TCP and WebSocket ports

 ## Protocol Support